Interest rate swap FAQs for CRE investors

 Before signing a term sheet, it is critical to confirm and negotiate the credit charge that the bank is proposing.
 Many banks will not break down the components of the swap rate in the term sheet.
 Often, borrowers don’t know to discuss the credit charge at this stage and end up negotiating this fee after they’ve signed a term sheet.
 This results in less negotiating leverage to secure an improved rate.
 Borrowers may choose a lender based on a difference in margin of a few basis points, and then give back each basis point (and more) in a swap credit charge they neglected to negotiate upfront.
 Chatham can advise you during this early term sheet stage and opine on whether the credit charge is in-line with the market.

 Another important consideration is whether the bank is applying an interest rate floor on the loan.
-This prevents the variable interest rate on the loan from falling below a certain threshold, even if LIBOR (or another floating-rate index) falls.
-Most loans have floors of at least 0% on LIBOR, although are greater than 0%.
+This prevents the variable interest rate on the loan from falling below a certain threshold, even if the floating rate index (e.g., SOFR, SONIA, EURIBOR) falls.
+Most loans have floors of at least 0% on the floating-rate index, which can currently be greater than 0%.
 Early identification of the existence of this floor allows consideration of how it will need to be accommodated within any swap.
-If a swap is not structured with the floor in mind, the borrower creates the risk of their interest expense increasing if LIBOR falls below the floor rate.
-Borrowers should look out for LIBOR floors in term sheets, and consider negotiating them lower or out entirely, particularly if they are greater than 0%.
+If a swap is not structured with the floor in mind, the borrower creates the risk of their interest expense increasing if the floating-rate index falls below the floor rate.
+Borrowers should look out for floors in term sheets, and consider negotiating them lower or out entirely, particularly if they are greater than 0%.
 More details here.

 To ensure flexibility in a hedging strategy, language in the term sheet which allows the choice of hedging alternatives is recommended.
 (Back to top)

 On what types of loans is a swap available?